School Start-Up Guidelines - 2019-2020

 Classroom phone voicemail

-Teachers can now set up their voicemail boxes for their classroom phones without waiting for the IT Department to process room changes.
-Please review this information for instructions on the new process.
+Teachers can set up their voicemail boxes for their classroom phones without waiting for OTIS to process room changes.
+Please review this information for instructions on the process.

 Pepper Professional Learning Platform